 Source: Kamel et al., American Journal of Roentgenology, 2024.

-A case report published in JMIR Dermatology described two patients who experienced localized soft-tissue changes following corticosteroid injections used in tendon-related conditions.
+In addition, a case report published in JMIR Dermatology described localized soft-tissue changes following corticosteroid injections used for tendon-related conditions.

 skin thinning